What you should know about Complementary Assessment Framework (COMPASS)

-Since September 1st, 2023, new Employment Pass (EP) applicants in Singapore have to comply with a new system called the Complementary Assessment Framework (COMPASS).
+Since September 2023, new Employment Pass (EP) and EP renewal applicants in Singapore have to comply with a system called the Complementary Assessment Framework (COMPASS).

-The new eligibility assessment system has to be done in two stages:
+The eligibility assessment system has to be done in two stages:

-2. The COMPASS: to qualify for an Employment Pass (EP) application in Singapore, criteria both from the candidate and the prospective employer will be assessed.
+2. The COMPASS: to pass this second stage and qualify for an Employment Pass (EP) application in Singapore, criteria both from the candidate and the prospective employer will be assessed.

-To pass COMPASS, an application needs to earn a minimum of 40 points.
+To pass the COMPASS stage, an application needs to earn a minimum of 40 points.

 The framework evaluates each application on four foundational criteria and two bonus criteria.
 The foundational criteria are as follows:

-4. Support for local employment: Applications earn more points if the hiring firm has a relatively high share of Singaporean nationals amongst its PMET employees compared to its peers in the same subsector.
+4. Support for local employment: applications can get 20 points if the hiring firm has a relatively high share of locals (Singaporeans or Permanent Residents) amongst its employees compared to other companies in the same sector.

 In addition to the foundational criteria, applicants can earn additional points against two bonus criteria: